SAP/open-ux-odata/docs/EntityContainerAPI.md

 ### base API

-On top of providing ways to override default behavior, you also have access to a `base` API that comprises of the basic functionality offered by the mockdata API.
+On top of providing ways to override default behavior, you also have access to a `base` API that consists of the basic functionality offered by the mockdata API.

 #### getEntityInterface